Can You Wash Rugs in the Washing Machine? Tips and Tricks

 Washing rugs in a front-load washer can be an efficient and effective way to clean them.
 Here’s how to do it:

-5. Add detergent: Add a small amount of mild detergent to the dispenser.
-Avoid using bleach or fabric softener, which can damage the rug fibres.
+Add a small amount of mild detergent to the dispenser.
+Avoid using bleach or fabric softener, which can damage the rug fibers.

 What size rug can fit in a washing machine?